downpick/downpick/README.md

 | **Linux** (x64) | `Downpick-<version>.AppImage` | `chmod +x` it, then run it |
 | **Windows** (x64) | `Downpick-<version>-win.zip` | Extract anywhere, run `Downpick.exe` |

 **The builds are unsigned**, so both desktop platforms will warn you on first launch.
-On macOS, Gatekeeper says it can't verify the developer.
-Open it once from **System Settings → Privacy & Security → Open Anyway**, or clear the quarantine flag yourself:
+On macOS you get *"Apple could not verify Downpick is free of malware"* — expected, since the build carries no Apple-issued certificate.
+Go to **System Settings → Privacy & Security**, scroll to Security, and click **Open Anyway** next to the Downpick line, then launch the app again and choose **Open**.
+Or clear the quarantine flag yourself:

 ```bash
 xattr -dr com.apple.quarantine /Applications/Downpick.app
 ```

 Either way you only do it once.
-If macOS instead claims the app is **damaged**, you have a build from before 1.0.1 — that message was a packaging bug, not a bad download; grab a newer release.
+If macOS instead claims the app is **damaged and can't be opened**, you have a build from before 1.1.0 — that message was a packaging bug, not a bad download, and there is no way past it; grab a newer release.

 On Windows, SmartScreen shows a blue banner — choose **More info → Run anyway**.
 Verify what you downloaded against the SHA-256 checksums published in the release notes.